survivejs/react-book/manuscript/05_react_and_flux.md

 ### Implementing `create`

 Compared to the earlier logic, `create` will generate an id for a `Note` automatically.
-This is a detail that can be hidden within the store.
+This is a detail that can be hidden within the store:

+**app/stores/NoteStore.js**

 ```javascript
 import uuid from 'node-uuid';